n1o/n1o.github.io/content/awesome-SSM.md

 draft: false
 ---

-Similarly to the [Awesome T5]({{< relref "posts/awesome-t5.md" >}}) series, this series will cover a bunch of posts about State Space Models, their extensions and applications.
+This series will cover a bunch of posts about State Space Models, their extensions and applications.

 # Basics
 - [Mamba, Mamba2]({{< relref "posts/from-mamba-to-mamba2.md" >}})